Reasons Why You Should Copyright Your Work.

 Next we have Evidence of Validity.
 Once you file an Infringement claim in court, you have to prove it's yours.
 Your registration will satisfy the basic level of proof of ownership.
 This doesn't guarantee your ownership, however, if forces the burden of proof onto the defendant to prove otherwise.
 Giving you a much stronger position in the eyes of the Court.

-My book 2 Confession of Sin was flagged and suppressed by the Validation Request team at CreateSpace.
-The email from CreateSpace stated I needed to prove I owned the work in question.
+My book 2 Confession of Sin was flagged and suppressed by the Validation Request team at Amazon.
+The email stated I needed to prove I owned the work in question.

 1. A signed letter of reversion from a publisher.
 (If previously published)